dawaedina27/Reusable-Sanitary_Pads_Making/README.md

 <img src="Images/2-6.jpg" alt="Cutting the template for the fabric" width="600"/><br><em>The template for the fabric</em></p>

 ### Step three
-With the help of the templates/pad cutting guide, Use the soluble pen/marker to make drawings/sketches of the pad on the fabric, plastic, and the cotton piece as well.
-Do the same experiment with all the pads you want to make.
+Use the soluble pen/marker to make drawings/sketches of the templates (cutting guides) on the fabric, plastic, and the cotton piece.
+Repeat for as many pads you want to create.

 <p align="center" width="100%">
 <img src="Images/3-1.jpg" alt="Draw and cut" width="600"/><br><em>Draw and cut</em></p>